nii-yamagishilab/project-NN-Pytorch-scripts/tutorials/README.md

 Tutorials are written as Jupyter notebook.
 You may use Jupyter notebook or Jupyter lab to run the notebooks.

-Otherwise, please browse the html files and try the codes in your favorite python environment.
+Otherwise, please browse the HTML files and try the codes in your favorite python environment.

 To use Jupyter:
 1. Please install Jupyter notebook or Jupyter Lab https://jupyter.org/;